USACE-WaterManagement/pythonCWMS/README.md

 Note: if you get a "Failed to download configuration" error with the jython installer, try replacing the `Config URL:` path with a link to the ` pythonCWMS_config.json` file in the latest release (e.g. [./releases/tag/v0.81/pythonCWMS_config.json](https://github.com/USACE-WaterManagement/pythonCWMS/releases/tag/v0.81)) and reload the configuration.
 This error can occur if the rawgithub content is blocked.

-You can also just download the latest release file (e.g. `pythonCWMS0.81.7z` (https://github.com/USACE-WaterManagement/pythonCWMS/releases/)) and unzip the portable python distribution and setup your user environment variables yourself to add the python to your path.
+You can also just download the latest release file (e.g. `pythonCWMS1.01.7z` (https://github.com/USACE-WaterManagement/pythonCWMS/releases/)) and unzip the portable python distribution and setup your user environment variables yourself to add the python to your path.

 ### General Usage
 - Use `pythonCWMS` in the command line to run python.
-- Setup the default python in VsCode by pointing the []`python.defaultInterpreterPath`] (https://code.visualstudio.com/docs/python/settings-reference) to the installation directory (e.g. `C:\hec\python\pythonCWMS0.8.0\python`).
+- Setup the default python in VsCode by pointing the []`python.defaultInterpreterPath`] (https://code.visualstudio.com/docs/python/settings-reference) to the installation directory (e.g. `C:\hec\python\pythonCWMS\python`).
 - Run `WinPython Command Prompt.exe` for command line access
 - Run `WinPython Interpreter.exe` for Python IDLE
 - Or use `pythonCWMS.bat` for the custom CWMS environment